Have You Been Injured? We're Ready to Fight for You.

 Children aged birth through 17 are also at significant risk for suffering an injury requiring admittance to the hospital for observation and further treatment or dying from this serious injury.
 CDC data shows that at least 16,000 children were admitted to hospitals requiring further care after receiving a TBI diagnosis in 2019.
 At least 2,774 children died from TBIs in 2020.

-How Do Individuals Sustain Traumatic Brain Injuries?
+How Do Traumatic Brain Injuries Occur?

 There are various ways in which someone may suffer traumatic brain or head injuries, including if a person: